Architecture of Toronto: Shopping centres

-Designed by Eberhard Zeidler, the Toronto Eaton Centre represented one of North America's first downtown shopping malls.
+Designed by Eberhard Zeidler, the multi-level Toronto Eaton Centre represented one of North America's first downtown shopping malls.
 It was designed as a multi-levelled, vaulted glass-ceiling galleria, modelled after the Galleria Vittorio Emanuele II in Milan, Italy.
 At the time of its opening in 1977, the interior design of the Toronto Eaton Centre was considered quite revolutionary and influenced shopping centre architecture throughout North America.
 Plans originally called for the demolition of Old City Hall and the Church of the Holy Trinity, but these were eventually dropped after a public outcry.
 Ultimately, Louisa Street, Downey's Lane and Albert Lane were closed and disappeared from the city street grid to make way for the new office and retail complex.
 Since the 2010s, the Toronto Eaton Centre is the most visited tourist attraction in Toronto and the most visited shopping mall in North America.

 Large, sprawling retail centres are common in suburban Toronto.
 Of the more notable such centres is Yorkdale Shopping Centre, which opened in 1964 as one of the largest malls in the world.
 The mall was constructed with a novel system for its retailers to receive merchandise.
 Most shopping centres have their receiving doors located at the back side, while Yorkdale was constructed with a one-way, two-laned road for trucks running beneath the centre that leads directly to retailers' basement storages.
 Other large shopping malls in Toronto include Scarborough Town Centre, Fairview Mall, and Sherway Gardens.